ivan-zdravkov/free-water-tips/README.md

 * [Paypal](https://paypal.me/IZdravkov)
 * [Revolut](https://revolut.me/ivan_zdravkov)

+## Contributing

+We welcome contributions from the community!
+Whether you want to report bugs, suggest features, add water source locations, or contribute code, there are many ways to help.

+Please read our [Contributing Guide](CONTRIBUTING.md) for detailed information on:
+- How to report bugs effectively
+- Submitting feature requests
+- Development setup and code guidelines
+- Adding new water source locations
+- Community guidelines

+For quick bug reports, you can also use the "Report Bug" button in the [About section](https://freewater.tips/#about) of our web app.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.